 Support patients and families to influence and participate in research

 Stories of People Living with Gyrate Atrophy...

 D. It started on Halloween... when our 4 year old daughter D. kept tripping and stumbling as she went from house to house to trick-or-treat after dark.
-Her pediatrician and ophthalmologist assured us this was normal and nothing to worry about.
-When she was 16, during a routine eye exam, the optometrist found dark patches on her retina and suggested we see a retinal specialist.
-After a blood test looking at her ornithine levels, it was confirmed that she had gyrate atrophy, a mutation of the OAT gene.
-We learned about the low-protein diet when D. was starting college.
-She did the diet strictly for 4 months and her ornithine level did come down.
-But she found the diet impossible to follow in college where she had very little control over her food.
-These days, she eats a vegetarian diet (which has helped) and she lives a full life as a young adult.
+Her pediatrician and ophthalmologist assured us this was nothing to worry about.
+When she was 16, during a routine eye exam, the optometrist found dark patches on her retina which was later confirmed as gyrate atrophy.
+Now a young adult, she eats a vegetarian diet (which has helped) and she lives a full life.
 One of the hardest parts of living with gyrate atrophy is the anxiety and anticipation of what might happen.
 She recently learned that she can no longer drive due to her poor peripheral vision.
 She has had some bad falls at night and may need to begin using a cane.
 Gyrate atrophy is a slow moving train; we plan to be faster.

 Photo Credit: Melissa Stottmann